 If you're a seasoned sourdough baker who typically feeds your starter before baking with it and are happy with the process and results, more power to you; don’t change a thing!

-But if you find that the classic “feeding and waiting” process doesn’t always work with your schedule, don’t be afraid to try something new — like leapfrogging the feeding and going right to the mixing.
+But if you find that the classic “feeding and waiting” process doesn’t always work with your schedule, don’t be afraid to try something new — like using sourdough starter from fridge to make bread.
 In my experience, the worst that can happen is following a new path to a familiar destination: delicious, crusty bread.

 Interested in another way to fit sourdough bread baking into your schedule?
 See: The power of adding commercial yeast to your sourdough bread.